 – There are public bathrooms at Montrose Park

 – The playground includes equipment for both toddlers and older children — infant and regular swings, monkey bars, “bouncy” horses to ride, etc.

 – M Street and Wisconsin Avenue are close by for a bite to eat before or after.
 You can even pick up food, then have a picnic in the park.

-– Montrose is very stroller-friendly, but Dumbarton Park with bumpy trails and a few creek crossings, is not.
+– Montrose is very stroller-friendly, but Dumbarton Oaks Park, with bumpy trails and a few creek crossings, is not.
 You could maneuver a rugged stroller, but an Ergo or another carrier would be a better option.